 Create a strong landing page

 It’s very easy to ignore your company’s landing page.
 You can slap some necessary information on the page and get on your way, right?
 Wrong.
-It’s critical to spend time (and money) creating a landing page that hooks in potential customers.
+It’s critical to spend time (and money) creating a landing page that hooks potential customers.
 A landing page is one of the best ways to generate leads, collect demographic data, offer visitors clear and purposeful information, and give prospects a way to take their interest to the next step.
 Landing page data can also be tracked, tested, and optimized until you see a positive trend of visitors converting.

 Evaluate your competition